zsparal/api-documentation/source/reference/v2/partners-api/get-partner.rst

    * - ``isCommissionPartner``

        .. type:: boolean

-     - Whether or not the partner receives commissions.
+          :required: false

+     - Will be true if partner is receiving commissions.
+Will be omitted otherwise.

    * - ``userAgentTokens``